 "Sleep tight, Bennett."

-I walked away, fully aware that I was going to do anything but that.
+I began to walk away, fully aware that we both would do anything but that.